Analysis | Why Impact of ‘Long Covid’ Could Outlast the Pandemic

 1. What are the ailments?

-Data are emerging on the scope, frequency and duration of ailments -- ranging from mildly annoying to incapacitating -- that emerge or linger four weeks or more after a SARS-CoV-2 infection.
-Fatigue, shortness of breath, chest pain, cognitive disturbances including “brain fog,” and joint aches are commonly reported problems, often bad enough to affect quality of life.
-Specific organ dysfunction also has been reported involving primarily the heart, lungs, and brain, even among those who had no noticeable symptoms during the acute phase.
-Although most long Covid symptoms don’t seem to be life-threatening, sufferers had a 59% increased risk of dying within six months, a study published April 22 in the journal Nature found.
-That works out to about eight extra deaths per 1,000 Covid patients -- adding to the pandemic’s hidden toll amid growing recognition that many people require readmission to the hospital, and some die, weeks after their viral infection has abated.
+Fatigue, shortness of breath, chest pain, joint aches and cognitive disturbances including “brain fog” are commonly described problems that emerge or linger four weeks or more after an infection with SARS-CoV-2, the coronavirus that causes Covid-19.
+The severity can range from annoying to incapacitating.
+Specific organ dysfunction also has been reported involving primarily the heart, lungs and brain, even among those who had no noticeable symptoms during the acute phase.
+Although most long Covid symptoms don’t seem to be life-threatening, a study published in April in the journal Nature found that sufferers had a 59% increased risk of dying within six months.
+That works out to about eight extra deaths per 1,000 Covid patients — adding to the pandemic’s hidden toll.

 2. How prevalent is it?

-We don’t know yet because Covid-19 is a new disease.
-Risks may vary between hospitalized and non-hospitalized patients and be influenced by the severity of illness, age, gender, race, income, and underlying medical conditions.
-Researchers haven’t studied enough patients over a long enough period of time to gauge the full range of long-term effects -- what doctors call the post-acute sequelae, or PASC -- what proportion of patients will suffer from them, or for how long.
-Early findings and the demand for specialized clinics to help survivors deal with scarred lungs, chronic heart damage, post-viral fatigue and other debilitating conditions indicate a significant prevalence.
+We don’t know yet.
+Researchers haven’t studied enough patients over a long enough period of time to gauge the full range of long-term effects — what doctors call the post-acute sequelae — what proportion of patients will suffer from them, or for how long.
+Early findings and the demand for specialized clinics to help survivors deal with scarred lungs, chronic heart damage, fatigue and other conditions indicate a significant prevalence.
+The U.K.’s Office of National Statistics estimated in December 2020 that, among people who have tested positive for coronavirus, about 1 in 5 exhibit symptoms for five weeks or longer, and about 1 in 10 have symptoms for 12 weeks or longer.
+Outcomes may be worse for those hospitalized for Covid-19: A separate U.K. study found 7 in 10 patients had not fully recovered five months after discharge.
+Risks may also be influenced by the severity of illness, age, gender, race, income and underlying medical conditions.

 3. What are the estimates?